tommybobbins/AWSDevOpsExam/README.md

      * Blue/Green.
 Route traffic through new ELB change.
      * Rolling update.
 Update one backend at a time.
      * Deployment Group
  * Lambda Appspec file, must be in root directory special file which tells codedeploy what to execute. yaml/json.
 Contains parameters for a deploment.
 Made up of Version, Resources, Hooks and Permissions.
-Hooks:
+(CDAS) Hooks:
      * BeforeAllowTraffc
      * AfterAllowTraffic
- * EC2 Appspec. yaml only.
+ * EC2 Appspec yaml.
 Version, OS, Files, Hooks. appspec.yml must be in root directory

         appspec.yml
         code/foo.py